Russia Promises Reprisals To U.K. As White House Calls Out Moscow Over Poison Attack

 "Over the past four years, Russia has engaged in a campaign of coercion and violence, targeting anyone opposed to its attempted annexation," she said.

-On Thursday, Lavrov had a different estimation of what's behind the friction between Russia, the U.S. and Britain, citing what he called the "categorical reluctance of the United States and its western allies to agree that the 500-year-long period of Western domination in world affairs is coming to an end."
+On Thursday, Lavrov had a different estimation of what is behind the friction between Russia and the U.S. and Britain, citing what he called the "categorical reluctance of the United States and its Western allies to agree that the 500-year-long period of Western domination in world affairs is coming to an end."

 The change was painful, he said, for nations that "are in the habit of ruling the roost."